 Other holidays, which might not affect football, were wiped out by other sports.

 But on the Fourth of July, the offices in Memorial Coliseum (now Coleman Coliseum) were locked.
-It was our one holiday from work.

 Obviously, Independence Day means much more than a day off.
 The tradition of American families and friends joining together for cookouts and fireworks doesn’t mean we ignore the importance of the greatest nation on Earth being founded by the brave Founding Fathers.